 Bordered by China, Vietnam, Cambodia and Thailand, it's easy to understand why Asia's least populated country does not get a much attention, but therein lies its charm.
 Laos remains one of the least developed countries in Asia, with lush jungles and striking karst river valleys where life remains tranquil and unhurried.

-The prize of Laos, if not Indochina, is sublime Luang Prabang which should be the primary focus of your travels through the country.
+The prize of Laos, if not all of Southeast Asia, is sublime Luang Prabang which should be the primary focus of your travels through the country.
 If you've a little longer than a couple of days to linger, we can planning sightseeing in the stunning karst landscapes to the north of Luang Prabang, with light trekking, bicycling (road and dirt), and boating on the tranquil Nam Ou River.

 In an off-the-beaten-path town, we'll take you that much further out to explore the magnificent landscape of northern Laos beyond the ordinary trip and experience local cultural in unforgettable encounters, all carefully-planned and led by the most experienced and knowledgeable guides in the region.